gve-sw/sdwan-uplink-automation/README.md

 ```

 ## Setup:
-#### retrive template Id and device UUID :
+#### Retrive template Id and device UUID :
 Using the [sdwan.py](./sdwan.py) device template toolkit you can retrive the template id and device uuid, you can discover more about sdwan API here [LINK](https://github.com/CiscoDevNet/Getting-started-with-Cisco-SD-WAN-REST-APIs)

-- retrive your device UUID:
+- Retrive your device UUID:
 update 'Nyiregyhaza' with your device name and copy the device ID
 ```
 $ python3 sdwan.py device-list --search 'Nyiregyhaza'